walkerlj0/Selenium_Course_Example_Code/content/chapters/3-download-a-file-revisited.md

 ## Outro

 Compared to the browser specific configuration with Selenium this is hands-down a leaner, faster, and more maintainable approach.

-A huge thanks to [Roman Isko](https://github.com/RomanIsko) for contributing the code for this tip!

 Happy Testing!